How to Lose your Domain Name

 The original developer registered the domain name in their own name, making themselves the owner

-This is a mistake that only an amateur should make.
+This is a mistake that only an amateur or new developer should make.
 Just like it would be wrong for a bookkeeper to put your money into their bank account, it’s wrong for a developer to put your domain name into their name.
+And yet, there is a Western Montana town where the most well-known developer registers domain names with his business as the the owner.